Miniature Wargames

 April 16 2020

-Wargaming is a fun and exciting hobby and part of the fun consists of assembling and painting miniatures.
-Previosly I showed you all the useful tools for assembling and painting your miniatures.
-In this article we’re look at the differences between paints and how you can use them.
+Wargaming is a fun and exciting hobby!
+Part of the fun consists of assembling and painting your miniatures.
+Previously I wrote about some useful tools for assembling and painting your miniatures.
+In this article we’ll look at the differences between paints and how you can use them.

-Either way there are some rules that I recommend you should follow when you start to paint:
+Either way, here are some rules that I recommend you should follow when you start to paint:

 • always use a primer before you apply your first coat of paint

-• it’s recommend that you use a palette to get that nice sharp tip on your brush
+• it’s recommended to use a wet palette to get a sharp tip for your brush

-• always apply thin coats of paints so you don’t clog the details on the mini.
+• always apply thin coats of paint to avoid clogging the details of the mini

-When you look a stand with all the colorful paint pots you might feel a bit overwhelmed and not know which ones should you use.
-So lets get to look all the different kid of paint and they are for.
+When you enter a game shop and look at a stand with so many colourful paint pots you might feel overwhelmed and not know which ones should you use.
+So lets take a look all the different kinds of paint and what they are each for.

 Sprays act as a primer that prepares your model for painting, as well as providing a strong foundation to build on.